staller-lab/Gcn4-evolution/README.md

 - Describes how to perform the hmmer search used to identify Ino2 orthologs
 - Filters Ino2 orthologs based on domains and a reverse blast search
 - Creates an alignment conservation plot

+**Ino4_analysis.ipynb**
+- The same as Ino2 analysis but for Ino4

+**Pdr1_analysis.ipynb**
+- Makes alignment conservation plot for active Pdr1 sequences from Sanborn et al. 2021

 **Sensu strictu v2.ipynb**
 - Plot activity traces of S. cerevisiae and closest species